yskooo/engagedigital/README.md

-<h1>A responsive landing page for a our freelance team start-up, which provides software solutions and website development for clients, businesses, and companies.
+<h1>A responsive landing page for our freelance team start-up, which provides software solutions and website development for clients, businesses, and companies.